axadam/Numerical/README.md

 ### Root finding

 Functions to find the root of a function of interest.

-These come in two main types: methods where you know the derivative of your function and methods where you do not.
-This initial release only includes Halley's method, which is good functions where you can cheaply get both the first and second derivatives.
+* `root(guess:xmin?:xmax?:epsilon:method:f)` - Finds a root of f without any derivatives.
+It first brackets the root and then finds it within that interval.
+Multiple methods to find the root are available, including: Brent's (default), Dekker's, Ridders'.

+* `root(guess:xmin?:xmax?:xtol:f:f1)` - Finds a root of f using its first derivative.
+This is the Newton-Raphson method.

+* `root(guess:xmin?:xmax?:xtol:f:f1:f2)` - Finds a root of f using its first and second derivatives.
+This uses Halley's method.

+* `root(guess:xmin?:xmax?:xtol:f:f1:f2f1)` - Same as above but takes the ratio of the second derivative to the first.
+For use in cases where the ratio is cheaper.

 ### Series